Local h-, p-, and k-Refinement Strategies for the Isogeometric Shifted Boundary Method Using THB-Splines: Numerical examples

-To validate the local refinement methods, we analyze the pointwise error in the solution.
-The test uses a symmetric manufactured solution with non-homogeneous boundary conditions.
-We use an initial mesh with $10 \times 10$ elements and a degree $p=2$.
-Fig.~\ref{fig:sdsf} shows a surface plot of the solution as well as a contour plot of $u(x,y)$.
+{ Before employing local refinement in the subsequent studies, we first verify the correct behavior of the refinement implementation.
+To this end, we analyze the pointwise error of a symmetric manufactured solution with non-homogeneous boundary conditions on an initial $10 \times 10$ mesh with polynomial degree $p=2$.
+Fig.~\ref{fig:sdsf} shows both a surface and contour representation of the solution $u(x,y)$.

-Fig.~\ref{fig:loc_ref_validate} presents the normalized pointwise error for the unrefined mesh as well as for locally refined meshes using $h$-, $p$-, and $k$-refinement strategies.
-The refinement is first applied in the domain $\Omega^1 = [0, 0.5]^2 \cup [0.5, 1]^2$, followed by $\Omega^2 = [0, 0.4]^2 \cup [0.6, 1]^2$.
-Notably, pure $p$-refinement leaves the mesh unchanged while increasing the polynomial order.
+Fig.~\ref{fig:loc_ref_validate} presents the normalized pointwise error for the unrefined mesh and for locally refined meshes obtained using $h$-, $p$-, and $k$-refinement strategies.
+Refinement is applied in regions of elevated error, first within the domain $\Omega^1 = [0, 0.5]^2 \cup [0.5, 1]^2$ and subsequently within $\Omega^2 = [0, 0.4]^2 \cup [0.6, 1]^2$.
+Pure $p$-refinement increases the polynomial order while leaving the mesh topology unchanged.

-The results demonstrate that local refinement significantly reduces the pointwise error.
-After the first refinement step, $h$- and $p$-refinement yield the same number of degrees of freedom (DOFs), but diverge after the second step.
-In general, $h$-refinement introduces more DOFs and elements compared to $p$-refinement.
-Since $k$-refinement combines $p$- and $h$-refinement, a single $k$-refinement step achieves an accuracy comparable to two refinement steps in either $h$- or $p$-refinement alone.
+After one $k$-refinement step, as well as after two successive $h$- or $p$-refinement steps, the error within the refined regions becomes smaller than in the remaining coarse parts of the domain.
+This confirms that the local refinement procedures act in the intended manner.
+The remaining error consequently concentrates in regions that are not refined.
+More rigorous convergence studies are presented in the following sections.

+This example is not intended as a comprehensive study of the different refinement strategies, but rather as an implementation verification demonstrating that targeted refinement reduces the error in the expected regions.
+Since the manufactured solution is smooth, no singular behavior is present and the example is not designed to assess optimal refinement strategies.